sofiagudchenko/guca/docs/interface-redesign/README.md

 # GUCA interface redesign

-Рабочий комплект материалов для реализации нового интерфейса GUCA.
+A working set of materials for the implementation of the new GUCA interface.

-## Статус
+## Status

-- Спецификация v1.0 зафиксирована как основа для P0.
+- Specification v1.0 is fixed as the basis for P0.
-- Новые идеи не расширяют P0 без отдельного решения и переносятся в будущий backlog P1/P2.
+- New ideas do not extend P0 without a separate solution and are moved to the future P1/P2 backlog.
-- Keynote-макет сохранён в проекте как переносимый PDF из 21 экрана.
+- The Keynote mockup is saved in the project as a portable PDF of 21 screens.

-## Файлы
+## Files

-- `GUCA_interface_specification_v1.0.md` — структура интерфейса, поведение элементов, приоритеты и критерии готовности.
+- `GUCA_interface_specification_v1.0.md` — interface structure, element behavior, priorities, and completion criteria.
-- `GUCA_next_steps_v1.0.md` — краткий порядок дальнейших действий.
+- `GUCA_next_steps_v1.0.md` — a brief outline of the next steps.
-- `GUCA_interface_wireframe_v1.pdf` — экспорт рабочего Keynote-макета.
+- `GUCA_interface_wireframe_v1.pdf` — export of the working Keynote layout.

-Исходный файл `draft web GUCA.key` остаётся в папке `media/website/version 1/` вне репозитория и не изменяется.
+The original `draft web GUCA.key` file remains in the `media/website/version 1/` folder outside the repository and is unchanged.